stathissideris/avl/README.md

 # avl

-A simple implementation of AVL binary search trees.
+A simple implementation of AVL binary search trees in Clojure.
 This is not super optimised -- the main use case is to allow different comparators to be used for inserting and searching.
 Deletion not implemented.
 Documentation pending.